ndf-zz/asfv1/README.md

-Operand expressions are any valid combination of labels, numbers and the following operators, ordered from lowest precedence (least binding) to highest (most binding):
+Operand expressions are any valid combination of labels, numbers and the following operators, listed in order of precedence from lowest to highest:

+	( )	parentheses
 	int	unary typecast (round float value to nearest integer)
 	|	bitwise or
 	^	bitwise xor